jharwell/sierra/docs/src/glossary.rst

    Graph Category

-      A semantric label attached to a set of graphs which are similar.
-For example, if you want to generate graphs about the different ways that robots allocate tasks, I might creat a ``LN_task_alloc`` label, so that you can enable/disable all task allocation related graphs for one or more controllers easily when :doc:`configuring
+      A semantic label attached to a set of graphs which are similar.
+For example, if you want to generate graphs about the different ways that robots allocate tasks, you might create a ``LN_task_alloc`` label, so that you can enable/disable all task allocation related graphs for one or more controllers easily when :doc:`configuring
       </src/tutorials/project/graphs_config>` your project.

+   Controller Category

+      A semantic label attached to a set of controllers which are similar in some way.
+For example, if you have two controllers which use the same type of memory (say it's a "last N objects seen" memory), you could create a ``LastN`` category, and then define controllers within it, e.g., ``LastN.Ring`` and ``LastN.DecayRing`` for two controllers which have a ringbuffer of remembered objects and a decaying ringbuffer of remembered objects (i.e., an object is forgotten after some period of time even if it is not forced out of the ringbuffer by seeing a new object).
+See :doc:`configuring </src/tutorials/project/main_config>` your project.

    Model